Pedrohamoura-Git/Frontend-Mentor-Challenges/single-price-grid-component-master/README.md

 Users should be able to:

-- View the optimal layout depending on their device's screen size.
+- View the optimal layout for the component depending on their device's screen size
+- See a hover state on desktop for the Sign Up call-to-action

 ### Screenshots